ospalh/anki-addons/pages/Download audio.md

 educational purposes, re-publishing, for example by uploading a shared deck to AnkiWeb, is most likely prohibited by those rights.

-As exceptions is wiktionary.
+An exceptions is Wiktionary.
 Those files are usually available under the [Creative Commons Attribution/Share-Alike License](http://creativecommons.org/licenses/by-sa/3.0/).
 See the [Wikimedia Terms of Use](http://wikimediafoundation.org/wiki/Terms_of_use).